i-love-flamingo/flamingo-commerce/cart/Readme.md

     * RowPriceGross
     * RowPriceGrossWithDiscount

-* the cart normaly shows:
+* The cart normaly shows:
    * SubTotalGross
-   * Carttotals!!!
+   * Carttotals (non taxable extra lines on cart level)
    * Shipping
-   * The included Total Tax in Cart (CartFees)
+   * The included Total Tax in Cart (SumTaxes)
    * GrandTotal (is what the customer need to pay at the end inkl all fees)

 B2B use cases: